Fundraise > 10 Steps to a Successful Fundraising Event

 - Thank your sponsors and supporters.

-- When you mail in the funds raised to the Unity Walk, keep in mind: Upon request, Sponsors and donors donating less than $250 will receive an acknowledgement for tax purposes only if their check is made payable to the Parkinson’s Unity Walk or if you send a check representing their cash donation to the Parkinson’s Unity Walk along with their name and address.
+- When you mail in the funds raised for the Unity Walk, keep in mind that only sponsors and donors donating more than $250 routinely receive an acknowledgement for tax purposes.
+They will only receive this acknowledgment if their check is made payable to the Parkinson’s Unity Walk or if you send a check representing their cash donation to the Parkinson’s Unity Walk along with their name and address.
+Sponsors and donors donating less than $250 will receive an acknowledgement only if it is specifically requested.
+Click here for more information about requesting a tax receipt.